Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 Disable WordPress Heartbeat API Using A Plugin

-It is advisable to use a plugin to limit the heartbeat API in WordPress.
+Using a plugin to limit the heartbeat API in WordPress is advisable.
 If you are not tech-savvy, using a plugin can save you from unnecessary issues.

 Below are the steps that show how to do that.

-You need to log in to the WordPress dashboard-> Setting-> Perfmatter to access the Perfmatters setting.
+You must log in to the WordPress dashboard-> Setting-> Perfmatter to access the Perfmatters setting.

 Under settings, go to the “General” tab.